HennepinCounty/ed-hcds-components/primitives/readme.md

 This file declares a class that can accessibly hide content visually while still appearing in the DOM.
 This lets you add elements that will only be read by screen readers.

 ### Colors
-Base color palette.
+Base color palette as CSS variables.
 This is composed of our brand colors, with the palette expanded into 10 weights for each color.

 Weights were created by adjusting lightness values in HSLuv, to give each weight a uniform perceptual brightness across different colors.

+### Colors -- Semantic
+Named colors as CSS variables.

+Names indicate the use of different colors.
+For example:
+`text-primary` is meant to be the colors for primary text content such as headings and paragraphs `text-error` is meant to be the color for any error text that might be displayed

+### Typography
+Contains class styling for paragraphs, headings, and other repeatable text elements such as error text and labels.

+### Shadows
+Contains CSS variables for shadow styling

+### Border radius
+Contains CSS variables for border radius

+## Layout
+These files contain classes and variables used for layouts, such as padding variables or grid classes.

+## Icons
+Creates basic icon sizing.
+Classes expect Material Symbols font family to be imported as a stylesheet in the HTML.